Skip to content

 kubectl describe vmwaremachine <vm-name> -n migration-system

-3. Detach RDM Disk and Power Off VM in Vmware
+3. Detach the RDM Disk and Power Off the VM in VMware

 Since VMware does not allow snapshots of a VM with attached RDM disks, you must: